 Our College would like to move to an electronic roster system for all courses.
 Would the State Board accept electronic attendance rosters for non-MSVCC classes for audit purposes?
-Yes, provided your instructors are required to certify their own attendance rosters electronically by affixing their electronic signature.
-Electronic signatures should consist either of the actual signature or the instructor's initials and birth date.
-These modifications would bring regular electronic attendance rosters in line with the requirements for MSVCC rosters, which is sufficient for audit purposes.
+Yes, the instructors of record are required to certify their own attendance rosters electronically by affixing their electronic signature.
+If the signature of the instructor of record is electronic, certification is established by the formatted signature for the instructor of record along with the instructor's date-of-birth, at minimum.